aws-solutions-library-samples/guidance-for-managing-planograms-with-amazon-bedrock/README.md

    - PlanogramEcrStack
    - PlanogramEcsStack

-2. After deployment, note the Load Balancer DNS for accessing the application.
+2. After deployment, note the Load Balancer DNS “Planogram Demo URL” from the CDK output to access the application.

 ### Deploying to Run Locally